This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The nurses used more than the doctor ordered and also failed to stop the administration of an epidural, contrary to the doctor’s orders.
 These and other issues led to brain damage in Tristan, which resulted in his disabilities.

 The jury in the trial took just 90 minutes to agree that the hospital owed the family damages.
-They decided that the staff failed in providing the proper duty of care for the Hamiltons.
+They decided that the staff failed to provide the proper duty of care for the Hamiltons.

 Cases like these highlight the vital role played by Kentucky cerebral palsy lawyers.
 They give victims the chance to fight for justice and recover damages that are important in providing lifelong care for disabled children.